TheAttentionSeeker5050/DotNet-Inventory-Management-System/Readme.md

 # Inventory Management System with ASP.NET

-The purpose of this project is demostrating the proficiency in developing project using ASP.NET Core Web API's, Blazor Server Apps, Entity Framework and Azure Cloud deployment and maintenance.
+The purpose of this project is demostrating the proficiency in developing project using ASP.NET Core Web API's, Blazor Web Assembly Apps, Entity Framework and Azure Cloud deployment and maintenance.
 It consist of an inventory management system where the user (company staff) will be able to add, delete, modify and check status of company inventory.
 This project will continue growing and integrating even more features

 ## Technologies
 - .Net API Controller apps